LoFP LoFP / t1112

 legitimate modification of the registry key by legitimate program

-legitimate software (un)installations are known to cause some false positives. please add them as a filter when encountered
+legitimate software (un)installations are known to cause false positives. please add them as a filter when encountered

 legitimate use of external db to save the results